10 Great Tahoe Hikes for Kids

 Glenshire Lake Trail

 A quick six-mile drive from downtown Truckee, this short, scenic hike is in the Glenshire subdivision.
 Although parts are still under construction, the one-mile loop circles the small lake and crosses a lush meadow.
-More of a family stroll the Glenshire Lake Trail is a nice wilderness adventure for the very young.
+The Glenshire Lake Trail is a nice wilderness adventure for the very young.

 Martis Creek Lake